steevepay/bunnycdn-storage-node-sdk/README.md

-# bunnyCDN Storage API Node SDK
+# Node SDK for the BunnyCDN Edge Storage API

-Small and simple node SDK to use the BunnyCDN Storage API 🐰
+Small and simple node SDK to use the BunnyCDN [Edge Storage API](https://docs.bunny.net/reference/storage-api) 🐰

 ## Setup